-- 1. Open the access door on the outside of your motorhome. - Rotate the waste tank emptying spout 90 degrees and remove the water filling extension (you will find it positioned beneath the handle closest to the emptying spout). - Rotate the water fill funnel outwards, remove the cap and place the extension on the water fill funnel.
-Add the stated amount of Thetford fresh water additive to the water tank.
-This ensures a better and cleaner flush and keeps the water in the flush tank fresh. - Fill the water tank with clean water.
-Warning: keep water level below the top of the water filling funnel.
-Its original position on the waste tank.
+Open the access door on the outside of your motorhome.

+Rotate the waste tank emptying spout 90 degrees and remove the water filling extension (you will find it positioned beneath the handle closest to the emptying spout).

+Rotate the water fill funnel outwards, remove the cap and place the extension on the water fill funnel.Add the stated amount of Thetford fresh water additive to the water tank.This ensures a better and cleaner flush and keeps the water in the flush tank fresh.

+Fill the water tank with clean water.

+WARNING: Keep water level below the top of the water filling funnel.